Ultimate Apricot Tart Recipe

 This apricot tart is the perfect way to celebrate summer fruits.
 Fresh apricots with a creamy, almond-based, frangipane filling in a rich buttery shortcrust pastry.
 This tart takes about 20 minutes to prep and 40 minutes to bake.

-Why make this recipe?
+Why is this the best recipe?

 Ingredients and substitutes

-- Apricots – I am using fresh apricots but you can also use frozen or canned.
+- Apricots – I am using fresh apricots, but you can also use frozen or canned.
 Make sure to drain and pat the fruit down well so you don’t have excess moisture in the tart.

 - Sugar – I’m using powdered sugar in the pastry and white granulated sugar in the filling.
 I highly recommend fine-grain sugar for the filling so it creams easily.

-- Butter – We use soft room temperature butter for both the pastry and the filling.
+- Butter – We use soft, room-temperature butter for both the pastry and the filling.
 I like to use unsalted so I can control the amount of salt.
 But if salted butter is all you have, use it, and omit salt in the recipe.

 - Almonds – Both the pastry and the filling are made with ground almonds or almond meal.
-But, almost any other ground nuts or a combination of ground nuts would work for this recipe.
+But almost any other ground nuts or a combination of ground nuts would work for this recipe.

-- Vanilla – I am using vanilla bean paste but you can also use vanilla extract or vanilla sugar in this recipe.
+- Vanilla – I am using vanilla bean paste, but you can also use vanilla extract or vanilla sugar in this recipe.

-Apricot tart with frangipani filling
+Step-by-step: Apricot tart with frangipani filling

 Shortcrust pastry dough

-- In a bowl of a stand mixer with the paddle attachment, cream the butter and sugar for just a minute until well combined.
+- In the bowl of a stand mixer with the paddle attachment, cream the butter and sugar for just a minute until well combined.
 Then, add the vanilla extract, salt, and egg yolk.
 Next, add the almond meal and flour.
 Combine well.

-Pro tip – If you flatten the dough into a larger disc it will chill faster and you will have to wait for much less time.
+Pro tip – If you flatten the dough into a larger disc, it will chill faster, and you will have to wait for much less time.

-Pro tip – This dough is delicate so it must be well chilled before rolling.
+Pro tip – This dough is delicate, so it must be well chilled before rolling.
 Alternatively, it is easier to roll it between parchment papers. - Transfer the dough to the tart pan.
-Gently press the dough into the tart pan making sure to press down into the shape of the pan.
+Gently press the dough into the tart pan, making sure to press down into the shape of the pan.
 Then, remove the excess dough and neaten the edges of the tart pan.

 Pro tip – I like to roll my rolling pin over the tart to cut off the excess around the edges.
 Then, neaten the edges by running your thumb along the edges. - Chill the crust in the fridge for 15 minutes up to 48 hours.